 If the league is only small they will play three, or even four games against each other.

 This is a brief overview of soccer leagues, but they don’t all work like that – as we have a look at the MLS later on.

-There are different systems across the world and there are differences in cup competitions and for leagues that are not the tops ones.
+There are different systems across the world and there are differences in cup competitions and leagues that are not the top ones.